 - "Especially someone like myself with a middle class income.
 It affects us more than it does the rich people.
 They can afford it easier.
-We can't afford it."-Fernando A., Ariz. - "I know for a fact there are several things you can do with your money that will shelter it from those types of taxes but you must have a lot of money to do those things."-Edmundo Z., engineering and consulting, Ariz.
+We can't afford it."-Male respondent, manufacturing, Ariz. - "I know for a fact there are several things you can do with your money that will shelter it from those types of taxes but you must have a lot of money to do those things."-Male respondent, engineering, Ariz.